zengm-games/zengm/js/lib/README.md

 These are various third-party libraries used in Basketball GM.
 They are all standard, except for the following exceptions:

-jQuery UI is a custom download including only "sortable" support as the rest isn't used.

 I commented out the RequireJS stuff in jquery.dataTables.js because it is even more annoying to use that way than to just shim it.
 I also hacked jquery.dataTables.js to do some custom stuff when it's wrapped in a